domino-okeefe-niemann/support-bundle-analysis-dashboard/README.md

 <ol>
 <li>Run analysis of “Error” and “Succeeded” support bundles for the desired amount of time.
 This should put the regex summaries into the support-bundle-summary directory within the dataset folder.

 <li> Run the runbook mentioned above (on a gpu instance) to train on all the logs.
 It will randomly sample lines from the “Succeeded” bundles and label them as “no error”.
-The frequency of this label is 50% of the
+The frequency of this label is equal to the number of errors caught and classified via regex patterns (hence why step 1 is necessary).

 <li> Once you have trained the model, update the model path in machine_learning/model.py and launch it via the model api.
 Take the <model-api-key> and the  <model-rest-url> and include it into the credentials.R file as outlined in the readme.
 </ol>

+**NOTE:** The model should only be used on a small number of support bundles due to time and resource constraints.